Jānis Blūms: Trivia

 Blūms has declared that his favorite players and idols growing were Roberts Štelmahers and Ainars Bagatskis.
 Coincidentally, he played with Štelmahers in the Latvian national basketball team and Lietuvos rytas (2006-07).

 In 2010-11, Blūms was notable for not missing a single practice or a game with Bilbao Basket.
 He reported to training camp by mid-August, and his season ended in mid-June as his team Liga ACB finals.

-Latvian national team
+National team career

-Blūms was an iconic figure for the Latvian national basketball team, serving as the team's captain and making 170 appearances for the senior squad.
+Blūms was an iconic figure for the Latvia national team, serving as the team's captain and making 170 appearances for the senior squad.